Information for New Part-Time Instructors

 Certificate of Mastery in Online Teaching

-PTIs can earn the Certificate of Mastery in Online Teaching by participating in a series of online and in-person training modules.
+PTIs can earn a Mastering Online Teaching Badge by participating in the Mastering Online Teaching Course.
 Each module is designed to help faculty members develop the tools they will need to teach fully-online courses effectively.
-PTIs can complete all modules in the series to earn the Certificate of Mastery, or they can participate in just the opening series and earn a Certificate of Completion or a Certificate of Achievement, based on their decision to participate in a capstone project.
-Any of these certificates would look great on a CV.
+PTIs can complete all modules in the series to earn badge for their CV.

 Part-Time Instructor Pedagogy Awards

 Every spring, the Center for Excellence in Teaching, Learning and Online Education presents a Part-Time Instructor Pedagogy Award.
 PTIs are nominated by their departments and nominations are judged on their demonstration of the PTI’s teaching effectiveness, innovation, and engagement.
 Nominations are typically due on or around March 1 and awards are announced April 1.
 Click here for more information on the PTI Pedagogy Awards.

 Questions or comments can be directed to

 Jennifer Hall, CETLOE Associate Director for PTI Programs